Democrats want to fine colleagues $1,000 a day if they refuse to wear a mask on Capitol grounds

 All three who recently tested positive, including 75-year-old cancer survivor Watson Coleman, pointed fingers at their maskless colleagues in announcing their diagnoses.
 In a Tuesday tweet, Watson Coleman implored “anyone who sheltered at the Capitol during the attack to get tested.”

-Dingell and Brown’s legislation, which so far has 15 Democratic cosponsors, would require mask-wearing in the Capitol complex until the Centers for Disease Control and Prevention suspends its recommendations for wearing masks inside buildings.
+Dingell and Brown’s legislation, which so far has 15 Democratic co-sponsors, would require mask-wearing in the Capitol complex until the Centers for Disease Control and Prevention suspends its recommendations for wearing masks inside buildings.